dcycle/starterkit-node/README.md

 Configuration can differ between environments.
 Here are some examples:

 * The default mail server might be the included MailHog test server by default, but, on production, you'd use your own server.
-* Certain components might require API keys.
+* Certain services might require API keys.
 This can be achieved using environment variables, but you can also define unversioned configuration in ./app/config/unversioned.yml

 Take a look at ./app/config/unversioned.example.yml which is an example for a file you can create called ./app/config/unversioned.example.yml.

 It shows you how to change the default mail server, and include API keys if you so desire.

-### Components's class names are the same as their directory names but start with an uppercase letter
+### services' class names are the same as their directory names but start with an uppercase letter

 For example, the class defined in ./app/code/staticPath/index.js is called StaticPath.
 This is more than a convention: all classes must have the same name as their directory except that they start with an uppercase letter.
 All our code, particularly loading plugins, depends on this.

 ###  Plugins: how modules can share information with each other

-Some components, such ./dashboardApi/index.js, can request information from other components.
-In the case of dashboardApi, it can attempt to get all information that other components wish to expose on a dashboard.
+Some services, such ./dashboardApi/index.js, can request information from other services.
+In the case of dashboardApi, it can attempt to get all information that other services wish to expose on a dashboard.
 For example, Chat may want to expose the current total number of messages, and Authentication may wish to expose the total number of user account.

 You can _invoke_ plugins like this: